 The linear model is very useful for representing fractions, finding equivalent fractions and performing operations with fractions.
 It is a very effective visual reference for students to better understand the quantity represented by a fraction.

-Interactive activity: L'@telier - Ressources pédagogiques en ligne (atelier.on.ca).
+Interactive activity: translated from L'@telier - Ressources pédagogiques en ligne (atelier.on.ca).

 Area Model